katebeavis/movie-finder-app/README.md

 I followed a tutorial for this project and the front end is still under construction.

 ## Objectives
-To further my understanding of apis and various information can be extracted from them.
+To further my understanding of apis and the various information that can be extracted from them.

 ## Technology
 - jQuery